MINAqwq/VR-NetRack/Documentation/GettingStarted.md

 These are found in both `Assets/` and `Assets/Scripts/`, although putting future Scripts into the latter is advised.

+Visual Studio is a Program by Microsoft, and can be downloaded from the [Visual Studio Website](https://visualstudio.microsoft.com/).

 ## Blender 4.0
+Blender is a 3D-Modelling Software by the Blender Foundation.
+It can be downloaded from the [Blender Website](https://www.blender.org/).

 Blender is used to open the .blend Project files found inside `BlenderFiles/`.

 These are then exported as .fbx-files into the `Assets/RackObjects/` folder for Unity to recognize.

 ## Aesprite
+Aesprite is open-source, but must be compiled from source to be used for free, pre-compiled binaries are paid.
+It's source code can be found on the [Aesprite GitHub Repository](https://github.com/aseprite/aseprite).

 Aesprite is used to open .ase files, which are the project files for the 2D Texture creation.
-Aesprite is open-source, but must be compiled from source to be used for free, otherwise it is a paid program.
-However, as the textures are very simple, any image editor can be used to simply edit the exported .png files directly.
+As the textures are very simple, any image editor can be used to simply edit the exported .png files directly.

 Any and all textures are to be placed in `Assets/Textures/`.